soferreira/ADF-dynamic-parameters/README.md

-# Azure Data Factory pipeline with dynamic parameters
+# Azure Data Factory -  Configuration of linked service and dataset parameters dynamically

+This sample demonstrates how to dynamically configure parametrized linked services and datasets during runtime, enabling the use of a single pipeline to access multiple sources/targets.

 ## Use Case

 As an ISV with multi-tenant solution that pulls data from multiple similar sources through different connection strings, you might be able to leverage a single ADF/Synapse pipeline which would differ only in parameter values.

-> tl;dr This sample demonstrates the creation of parametrized linked-services and datasets, enabling the use of a single pipeline definition to access multiple sources / targets.

 ![use_case](./images/use_case_diagram.png)